Postage stamps and postal history of India: Postal history of Indian states

-The early 20th century
+Early 20th century

 In 1902 a new series depicting King Edward VII generally reused the frames of the Victoria stamps, with some color changes, and included values up to 25 rupees.
 The higher values were often used for the payment of telegraph and parcel fees.
 Generally, such usage will lower a collector's estimation of a stamp's value; except those from remote or "used abroad" offices.

 The 1911 stamps of King George V were more florid in their design.
 It is reported that George V, a philatelist, personally approved these designs.
 In 1919 a 1½ anna stamp was introduced, inscribed "ONE AND HALF ANNA", but in 1921 this changed to "ONE AND A HALF ANNAS".
 In 1926 the watermark changed to a pattern of multiple stars.

 The first pictorial stamps appeared in 1931.
 The set of six, showing the fortress of Purana Qila, Delhi and government edifices, was issued to mark the government's move from Calcutta to New Delhi.
 Another pictorial set of seven stamps, also showing buildings, commemorated George V's Silver Jubilee in 1935.

 The stamps issued in 1937 depicted various forms of mail transports, with King George VI's effigy appearing on the higher values.
 A new issue in 1941, constrained by the austerity of World War II, consisted of rather plain designs using minimal amounts of ink and paper.
 As Indian Post Offices annually required some billions of stamps for postage, as a measure of economy the large pictorial stamps were immediately withdrawn and smaller stamps were issued.
 Even this did not ease the paper situation and it was thought desirable to reduce the size even more.

 A victory issue in January 1946 was followed in November 1947 by a first Dominion issue, whose three stamps were the first to depict the Ashoka Pillar and the new flag of India (the third showed an aeroplane).

 Postage stamps were generally issued separately from the revenue stamps.
 However, in 1906, the set of King Edward VII stamps were issued in two values, half anna and one anna with the caption "INDIA POSTAGE & REVENUE".
 The George V Series (1911 to 1933) added two more values, two annas and four annas to the Postage & Revenue stamps.
 These dual-purpose issues were an exception and generally the two types were issued separately.